cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

-﻿=== Woocommerce Google Feed Manager ===
+﻿=== WooCommerce Google Feed Manager ===

 Contributors: WPMarketingRobot, Michel Jongbloed, AukeJomm
 Tags: Google Merchant Export, Product feed, woocommerce, Google product feed export, google, shopping, Google Adwords, Google Merchant, wooCommerce export, woocommerce variations, e-commerce, google merchant product feed, product variations, variations export, wp-e-commerce export, wp marketing robot
 Donate link: https://www.wpmarketingrobot.com/
-Requires at least: 7.2
+Requires at least: 5.4
-Tested up to: 6.2
+Tested up to: 6.3
-Requires PHP: 5.6
+Requires PHP: 7.2
-Stable tag: 1.47.1
+Stable tag: 1.50.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Extremely Powerful Woocommerce Google Feed Manager,  Optimize your product listings and campaign results and sell more on Google Shopping!

 == Description ==
-Woocommerce Google Feed Manager is an extremely powerful and easy to use google shopping feed manager for Woocommerce web shops.
+WooCommerce Google Feed Manager is an extremely powerful and easy to use google shopping feed manager for WooCommerce web shops.
-With Woocommerce Google Feed Manager you can easily add up to 100 products from your woocommerce store to a product feed setup that meets the requirements from Google Shopping.
+With WooCommerce Google Feed Manager you can easily add up to 100 products from your WooCommerce store to a product feed setup that meets the requirements from Google Shopping.

-We have connected al the required and recommended fields of the feed with the Wordpress database.
-So after installation you're ready to submit your product feed to your Google merchant center.
+We have connected al the required and recommended fields of the feed with the WordPress database.
+So after installation you're ready to submit your product feed to your Google Merchant Center.
 But you can go even further and tweak the content of every field in order to maximize your revenue from your products in Google shopping.

-You have very advanced and professional options at your disposal to make your products stand out, use titles different from your shop, change your product google categories depending on title names.
+You have very advanced and professional options at your disposal to make your products stand out, use titles different from your shop, change your product Google categories depending on title names.

 > Premium Woocommerce Google Feed manager

 > If you love the plugin, or have more than 100 products in your woocommerce webshop we offer a full featured premium version.
-> if you're a serious webshop owner and want to have absolute controle about over Google Shopping Feed you should start using our [Premium Woocommerce Google Feed Manager](https://goo.gl/mGFLMm)
+> if you're a serious webshop owner and want to have absolute controle about over Google Shopping Feed you should start using our [Premium WooCommerce Google Feed Manager](https://goo.gl/mGFLMm)

 > Sell your products on other selling channels

-> If you want to get your products shown in Price comparison, product aggregators, affiliate networks and selling channels we have our [Premium Woocommerce Product Feed Manager](https://goo.gl/mGFLMm) supporting all shopping channels.
+> If you want to get your products shown in Price comparison, product aggregators, affiliate networks and selling channels we have our [Premium WooCommerce Product Feed Manager](https://goo.gl/mGFLMm) supporting all shopping channels.
 > Increase your Sales, Show your products on worldwide selling channels and affiliate networks!
 > We have the most popular and important feed templates already installed like Bing, Pricegrabber, Amazon, Nextag, Beslist, Vergelijk.nl, Shopping.com, Connexity and more.